unosquare/tubular/README.md

 ### Run Sample

-There is a sample included in this project, you can run it just by doing the follow.
+There is a sample included in this project, you can run it just by doing the following.

 ```
 // Install all the dependencies
 npm install
-// Builds the project and generetes the bundles
+// Builds the project and generates the bundles
 grunt build
 // Runs the sample project
 npm run serve